Concord Academy: Academics

 Concord Academy follows a semester program, where most courses are term-based or year-long.
 The school's curriculum comprises more than 230 courses in eight academic disciplines, and a co-curricular athletics program.
 To foster a noncompetitive environment, the school does not compute class rank and awards no academic, arts, athletic, or community awards during the school year or at graduation.
-The school eliminated all AP courses in the early 2000s due to the purported lack of depth in their curricula.
-They were replaced by advanced courses designed by teachers, though the school still offers AP exams.
-Eighty percent of the students taking an AP exam score a 4 or 5.